Token Analytics

 dtk gain --project # current project only

-dtk gain --command build # filter to a specific command (build, test, restore, clean)
+dtk gain --command build # filter to a specific command (build, test, restore, clean, format, "list package")

 dtk gain --json # machine-readable JSON output